-Create a serverless, globally distributed REST API with Fauna · Cloudflare Workers docs
+Create a serverless, globally distributed REST API with Fauna

 Create query in FQL inside JavaScript

-To see what a document looks like, navigate to the Shell tab in the Fauna dashboard and run the following query:
+To review what a document looks like, navigate to the Shell tab in the Fauna dashboard and run the following query:

 Create query in pure FQL